Gilman Lika: Second Vllaznia Shkodër return

 On 3 August 2017, Lika reached an agreement with Vllaznia, signing a 1+1 contract, returning in Shkodër for a second time.
 He was presented one day later, and was handed squad number 19.
 He was named new captain following the departure of Ndriçim Shtubina and made his third debut on 17 September in the 0–1 home loss to Teuta Durrës.
 He opened his scoring account on 22 November by netting the opener against the bottom side Lushnja in an eventual 2–1 home win, the first after 9 matches.
 Lika was on the score-sheet four days later as he netted a late winner against the other relegation strugglers Luftëtari Gjirokastër to give his side another three points and the second consecutive league win.

 International career

 Lika had played for Albania under-21 since making his debut on 11 October 2005 in a match against Turkey.
-The match ended in a draw and although Lika started on his debut, he was subbed off in the 55th minute.
-He has nine appearances for under-21 side since from 2005 to 2008.
+The match ended in a draw, and although Lika started on his debut, he was subbed off in the 55th minute.
+He has nine appearances for the under-21 side from 2005 to 2008.
 Lika has also played for Albania U-19, although he only played 4 games during 23 October 2005 and 27 October 2005.

-Lika made his senior international debut in a friendly against Azerbaijan on 19 November 2008 following a call up by Arie Haan.
+Lika made his senior international debut in a friendly against Azerbaijan on 19 November 2008 following a call-up by Arie Haan.
 He was a 73rd-minute substitute for Klodian Duro in the 1–1 draw.
 His first competitive cap came just a few months later against Malta where he started the game on the left of the five man midfield and helped his side to a goal less draw.